 But I also know that (unlike a lifted camo Subaru Brat), even when the novelty is gone, the Levo has staying power.

-It makes incredibly easy, potent, delicious oils and sweet tinctures (like this honey infusion and vegetable glycerine tincture) at the touch of a button.
+It makes incredibly easy, potent, delicious oils and sweet tinctures at the touch of a button.
 Because the Levo doesn’t grind up your plant material (like some of the other infusion devices) it makes the tastiest, most beautiful oils and sweet tinctures on the planet.
-Honey and olive oil are two of the infusions that (IMHO) are hard to get the taste right on when you infuse them with cannabis.
+VG and olive oil are two of the infusions that (IMHO) are hard to get the taste right on when you infuse them with cannabis.
 They are both delicious when infused using the Levo.